kontena/pharos-docs/addons/kontena-storage.md

     - `^sd[a-d]` - Selects devices starting with sda, sdb, sdc, and sdd if found
     - `^s` - Selects all devices that start with s
     - `^[^r]` - Selects all devices that do not start with r
-- `devices`: A list of individual device names belonging to this node to include in the storage cluster.
+- `devices` - A list of individual device names belonging to this node to include in the storage cluster.
-    - `name`: The name of the device (e.g., sda).
+    - `name` - The name of the device (e.g., sda).
-    - `config`: Device-specific config settings.
+    - `config` - Device-specific config settings.
 See the config settings below.
-    - `directories`: A list of directory paths that will be included in the storage cluster.
+    - `directories` - A list of directory paths that will be included in the storage cluster.
 Note that using two directories on the same physical device can cause a negative performance impact.
+    - `path` - The path on disk of the directory (e.g., /mnt/data1).
+    - `config` - Directory-specific config settings.
+See the config settings below.
+- `directories` - A list of directory paths that will be included in the storage cluster.
+Note that using two directories on the same physical device can cause a negative performance impact.
-    - `path`: The path on disk of the directory (e.g., /rook/storage-dir).
+    - `path` - The path on disk of the directory (e.g., /mnt/data1).
-    - `config`: Directory-specific config settings.
+    - `config` - Directory-specific config settings.
 See the config settings below.

 #### Placement Configuration Settings